AEC 2317 - Agricultural Economics

 Hours: 1

-(AGRI 1107) Course will provide students with hands-on exercises in the lab, greenhouse, and field.
-Students will grow agronomic and vegetable crops, separate plants into their morphological components, prepare and view cross sections of leaves and stems, alter light sources, test different soil fertility treatments, administer water stress and measure plant water relations, emasculate blooms, alter environmental conditions to promote flowering, quantify yield components, and examine genetic variability.
+(PLS 1107) Course will provide students with hands-on exercises in the lab, greenhouse, and field.
+Students will grow agronomic and vegetable crops, examine seeds with a hand-lenses, separate plants into their morphological components, prepare and view cross sections of leaves and stems, identify agronomically important seeds and plants, conduct a seed or plant experiment via greenhouse or take-home components, calculate fertilizers and other agronomic math problems, and view agronomic equipment.

 PLS 1115 - Introduction to Horticulture Laboratory